Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Evaluation

-To get more insight into the general performance of ARS, we tested it on a subset of the multivariate datasets of the UEA \& UCR time series classification benchmark \cite{bagnall16bakeoff} and compared ourselves to ParEGO using the same setup as described above, see Table~\ref{tab:uea_ucr_small} for all data sets on which reasonable models with a predictive accuracy of at least 70\% are found (and the supplementary material for a complete listing).
-To provide context, we also list reference results for InceptionTime \cite{fawaz2020inception}, that we took from \cite{bagnall16bakeoff}.
-We let both ARS and ParEGO optimize a CNN architecture with a single regular convolution followed by 10 depth-wise separable convolutions with batchnorm and with a total of 5 squeeze and excitation blocks \cite{hu2018squeeze} after convolutions 10, 8, 6, 4, and 2, followed by adaptive average pooling and a single linear layer for classification (2.6m initial parameters).
-Our approach achieves a better hypervolume than ParEGO in 7 of 10 data sets (and is en par on one data set).
-If we also consider data sets where we found models with predictive accuracies below 70\% our approach outperforms ParEGO in approx. two-thirds of the data sets, see supplementary material.
-From the results we also see that compared to ParEGO, our algorithm was generally better at finding DNNs with higher accuracy scores, but often at the cost of slightly higher memory and FLOPs requirements.
+To gain more insight into the overall performance of ARS, we tested it on a subset of the multivariate datasets from the UEA \& UCR time series classification benchmark~\citep{bagnall16bakeoff}.
+We compare our method with ParEGO using the same setup as described above, see Table~\ref{tab:uea_ucr_small} for all datasets on which reasonable models with an accuracy of at least 70\% are found (and Table~\ref{tab:uea_ucr} in Appendix~\ref{app:UEA-complete} for a complete list).
+To provide context, we also list reference results for InceptionTime~\citep{fawaz2020inception} that we extracted from \citet{bagnall16bakeoff}.
+We let both ARS and ParEGO optimize a CNN architecture with a single regular convolution followed by 10 depth-wise separable convolutions with batchnorm and with a total of 5 squeeze and excitation blocks~\citep{hu2018squeeze} after convolutions 10, 8, 6, 4, and 2, followed by adaptive average pooling and a single linear layer for classification (2.6m initial parameters).
+Our approach achieves a better Hypervolume than ParEGO in 7 of 10 datasets (and is en par on one dataset).
+If we also consider datasets where we found models with predictive accuracies below 70\% our approach outperforms ParEGO in almost two-thirds of the datasets, see Appendix~\ref{app:UEA-complete}.
+The results also show that, compared to ParEGO, our algorithm was generally better at finding DNNs with higher accuracy scores, but often at the cost of higher memory and FLOPs requirements.